monken/cfn-include/README.md

 ##  Fn::Include

 The `Fn::Include` function can be located anywhere in the template and can occur multiple times.
 The function accepts one argument.
 The location to the file can be relative or absolute.
 A relative location is interpreted relative to the template.
+Included files can in turn include more files, i.e. recursion is supported.

 Include a file from a URL